RocketChat/docs-old/contribute-to-rocket.chat/how-can-i-help/README.md

 ## How can I help?

-There can help in multiple ways - even if you don't write code, you can still contribute.
+You can help in multiple ways - even if you don't write code, you can still contribute.
 We are always looking for assistance with creating or updating documentation, testing our web, desktop, and mobile apps and reporting bugs.

 **Developers** who wish to make contributions, please go [here](developing.md) to start.